ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 If successful certmitm should start producing data like the following:
 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/55877405/6a425e28-23ed-441f-bf5e-263dcbc5eedb)

 To get full credit for this task you need to test **installing atleast 5 new applications/packages, try out 5 internet connected applications and test native applications that should include TLS validation**.
-Provide the file created by certmitm in your github return repository under week 3 and answer the following questions:
+Provide the file created by certmitm in your github return repository under week 3 and answer the following questions thoroughly, we expect good detailed answers for full credit:
+- Describe what certmitm is doing in this usecase scenario, the video above desribes it in defail
 - Describe the data that is most commonly outputted by certmitm
 - Did you find any interesting outputs, if so describe what could have caused them
 - Did you find any critical vulnerabilities (example below), if so what caused them
 - Provide the output files of your chosen tool under this weeks returnables in a directory named outputs (with the given tool the output files are in /certmitm/outputs/ path)
-- Bonus: use a throwaway account, if you're brave enough to test the Riot Games Wild Rifts game ;)
 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/55877405/55354ef1-6083-4154-9b89-412b844bea4a)